Help Your Kids Become Future-Ready & Financially Savvy

 A sherpa provides expert guidance on Himalayan climbs.
 A sherpa prepares, teaches and supports the climber before and along the journey.
 We want to be your financial sherpa.
 While many financial firms use names that evoke an image of the peak, summit, or pinnacle (i.e., symbolizing the end point, retirement), we recognize that many people, particularly students and young adults, are at the very beginning.
 Your Sherpa, LLC is with you at base camp, ready to teach, inspire, and guide you to financial success and better life outcomes.

 “I worked as an engineer, analyst, and portfolio manager for a combined 33 years.
 I created and led an internal school to teach new analysts and am president of a non-profit helping aspiring entrepreneurs in Africa.
 The analyst in me identified the problems I set out to solve in my book.
 The engineer created the framework.
-The teacher, mentor, and parent delivers the message.
+The mentor and parent in me deliver the message.

-Many students are choosing schools they can't afford and careers they are not passionate about or do not generate the earning power needed to pay off college debt.
+Many students are choosing schools they can't afford and careers they are not passionate about or do not generate the earnings power needed to pay off college debt.
 Many others can't apply their degrees or stay employed in today's changing world.
-I call out some broken systems around you, such as the self-perpetuating set of conditions that lead to and support ever higher costs of college.
-I point these out not to shift blame, but rather to inform you and to emphasize that, in the end, it is your responsibility to adapt, cope, and succeed in the current environment."
+My goal is to produce future-ready and financially savvy young adults.
+This requires content that teaches actionable lessons and real life skills. "

 Download FREE eBook